cedricbonhomme/JackSays/README.rst

 Jack Says
 +++++++++

-Jack Says is a Web-Based multiplayer game.
+`Jack Says <https://github.com/cedricbonhomme/JackSays>`_ is a web-based multiplayer game.
 It's a "Simon Says"-like (Jacques a dit in french) in which you need to follow the instruction given by Jack.
 You are competing against any person connected on the website... so virtually the whole world!! (tested with 20 players!!! ... :p)

 Installation
 ============